‘Alaskan Bush People’ Rainy Brown Sings Taylor Swift’s Song To Haters

-Alaskan Bush People star Rainy Brown refuses to just keep silent amid criticisms she receives online.
-The 14-year-old hits back on her “haters” and sings one of Taylor Swift’s songs to get her message across.
+Alaskan Bush People star Rainy Brown refuses to just keep silent amid criticism she receives online.
+The 14-year-old hits back at her “haters” and sings one of Taylor Swift’s songs to get her message across.

 Rainy posted on her Instagram account a video of herself singing Swift’s “Mean.”
 The lyrics said, “Someday, I’ll be living in a big old city and all you’re ever gonna be is mean.”
 In the caption, she said that many people have been telling her to just ignore the negative comments she receives.
 However, she believes that it is better to call them out and shut the haters up.
 “Never let anyone silence you my beautiful rainbows,” she added.